skotlex/ffxiv-material-ui/README_NEW.md

 If you download and unzip the OPTIONS.zip file of [INSTALL GUIDE](#install-guide), there is a preview(.png) file in each folder.
 Look at the image and if there's anything you like, apply it.

 ## FAQ
 Please refer to a separate page that collects questions that people ask often.
-[FAQ page](FAQ.md)
+[FAQ page](FAQ.md)\
+**If you're not familiar with TexTool and mods, or if it's your first time, I strongly recommend you read the page.**

 ## SPECIAL THANKS
 I always thank [*rien-doll*](https://github.com/rien-doll/minimal-ui) for inspiring me and for giving me knowledge.
 Her creativity always stimulates me.
 Most of all, I would like to thank everyone who uses this UI.